jvmnielsen/graphics-math/README.md

 # graphics-math
-A C++17 linear algebra library for graphics
+A simple, header-only C++17 linear algebra library for graphics